All info about the Tournament is on the website. Also, please read NFA Handbook and NFA Rulebook carefully!

 Queen of the Sand: Registration per player.
 The format of "Queen of the Sand" consists in all girls are able to participate.
 With this format, all girls will play individually with different partners, in other words, the girls who don’t have a partner can participate and have fun, with a chance to end up finding a partner for future tournaments.

 CO-ED Division: mixed team between man and woman.

-Both Women's, CO-ED, and MASTER division have to meet a minimum registration of 4 teams (Women's division) or 4 players ("Queen of the Sand") and 4 teams (CO-ED and MASTER division) to be confirmed for the event.
+Women's, CO-ED, and MASTER divisions have to meet a minimum registration of 4 teams (Women's division) or 4 players ("Queen of the Sand") and 4 teams (CO-ED and MASTER division) to be confirmed for the event.